-- [1] ON: Partial Closing Identifier is '5'.
+[1] ON: Partial Closing Identifier is '5'.
 The system will use the digit [5] as the first digit of the Partial Closing reporting code when transmitting Contact ID reporting codes.

 OFF: Partial Closing Identifier is '4'.
-The system will use the digit [4] as the first digit of the Partial Closing reporting code when transmitting Contact ID reporting codes. - [2] ON: Alarm Communications Enabled During Walk Test.
+The system will use the digit [4] as the first digit of the Partial Closing reporting code when transmitting Contact ID reporting codes.

+- [2] ON: Alarm Communications Enabled During Walk Test.
 The system will transmit all alarms during Walk Test.
 OFF: Alarm Communications Disabled During Walk Test.
 The system will not report alarm events during Walk Test. - [3] ON: Communications Cancelled Message Enabled.
 The keypad will display the message 'Communications Cancelled' upon successful transmission of the Communication Cancelled reporting event.
 OFF: Communications Cancelled Message Disabled.
 The keypad will not display these messages.
 (ON for SIA CP-01). - [4] ON: Call Waiting Cancel Enabled.
 The system dials the Call Waiting Cancel string on the first attempt to dial the central station.
 OFF: Call Waiting Cancel Disabled.
-The system does not dial the Call Waiting Cancel string. - [5]-[6] Future Use - [7] ON: Residential Dialing Attempts are 1.
+The system does not dial the Call Waiting Cancel string. - [5] Future Use - [6] ON: AC Failure Transmission Delay in Hours.
+The AC Failure Transmission Delay timer will be in hours.
+OFF: AC Failure Transmission Delay in Minutes.
+The AC Failure Transmission Delay timer will be in minutes. - [7] ON: Residential Dialing Attempts are 1.
 Number of Dialing Attempts is one when using Residential Dial communication format.
 OFF: Residential Dialing Attempts are 5.
 Number of Dialing Attempts is five when using Residential Dial communication format. - [8] Future Use